-Imran Khan strives to make Quaids Vision a reality: Haleem Adil - ExBulletin
+Imran Khan strives to make Quaids vision a reality: Haleem Adil - ExBulletin

 The PTI after the government was formed in 2018 had a gigantic challenge with COVID-19 when the government needed to ensure the safety of people in addition to maintaining economic and financial sustainability, he said, adding that Imran Khan instead of shutting down completely the economy opted for a smart lockdown so that low income groups, especially day workers, do not suffer.

-The federal government imported 30 million doses of COVID vaccines while 260 billion rupees were distributed among the masses through a simple process under the Ehsas program, Haleem said.
+The federal government imported 30 million doses of the Covid vaccine while 260 billion rupees were distributed among the masses through a simple process under the Ehsas program, Haleem said.

-The PTI government passed record legislation during its tenure, with 54 laws passed, including legislation on women’s property rights, legal aid and judicial authority to protect the rights of vulnerable segments of the population. company.

-The PTI government issued health cards to ensure mass access to better medical facilities and each person in Khyber Pakhtunkhwa had Rs 1 million coverage, he said, adding that the process was in progress. course in Punjab and Balochistan but that the Sindh government was hampering the process in the province because they did not want to facilitate the masses and focused on minting the money.
+The PTI government issued health cards to ensure mass access to better medical facilities and each person in Khyber Pakhtunkhwa had coverage of Rs1 million, he said, adding that the process was underway in Punjab. and Balochistan but that the government of Sindh was hampering the process in the province because they did not want to facilitate the masses and focused on minting the money.

-The Karachi Transformation Plan was another flagship project of the PTI government led by Imran Khan in which transport, water, sewage and other basic facilities and infrastructure were to be provided in Karachi, seen as the driving force. economy, Haleem said.
+The Karachi transformation plan was another flagship project of the PTI government led by Imran Khan in which transport, water, sewage and other basic facilities and infrastructure were to be provided in Karachi which was considered to be the economic engine of the country, said Haleem.

-Haleem Adil Sheikh mentioned that the Green Line buses had arrived in the city, that KCR was inaugurated while work on K-IV was accelerated and its inauguration was expected in August 2023.

-He added that the main sewage pipes in the metropolis were cleaned at a cost of 35 billion rupees, but the government of Sindh was unable to provide land to the affected people of Nallahs.
+He added that the main sewage pipes in the metropolis had been cleaned at a cost of 35 billion rupees, but the government of Sindh was unable to provide land to those affected by the Nullahs. .
 There was enough land available for land grabbers in Karachi, but the poor who were displaced could not find shelter due to the apathy of the provincial government, he added.

 Sources